nickgamb/mindgardenai-site/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 ---
 ![EEG Stream](/img/eeg_data_banner.jpg)

-## Introduction: Unleashing the Power of Brain-Computer Interfaces
+## Unleashing the Power of Brain-Computer Interfaces

 Welcome back everyone!
 Today we’re diving deeper into the world of brain-computer interfaces (BCIs), exploring how to build a fully functional, real-time EEG (Electroencephalography) analysis and visualization app using **Flask**, **BrainFlow**, and **PiEEG**.